gasi/sea2ny/_posts/2017-04-24-port-townsend.md

   <img src="/img/DG-2017-04-24-17-32-52.jpg"/>
 </div>

-After a beautiful ride in the sunshine, I arrived in Port Townsend around 7pm;
-my first stop on this journey.
-It was just in time for the [Golden Hour](https://en.wikipedia.org/wiki/Golden_hour_(photography)) and decided to stay in a motel to catch up on some much needed sleep so I can feel fresh for exploring the Olympic Peninsula tomorrow.
+Originally, I planned to ride to Port Angeles, but luckily I hadn’t booked any accommodations because two people on the ferry recommended I go to the much more picturesque Port Townsend instead.
+After a beautiful ride in the sunshine, I arrived in Port Townsend around 7pm; my first stop on this journey.
+It was just in time for the [Golden Hour](https://en.wikipedia.org/wiki/Golden_hour_(photography)) and I decided to stay in a motel to catch up on some much needed sleep so I can feel fresh for exploring the Olympic Peninsula tomorrow.
+But before I did, I spent a bit of time taking some photos around the town and also fly my drone by the waterfront.

 Suspicious seagull acting suspicious:

 <div class="post-image">
   <img src="/img/DG-2017-04-24-19-07-47-2.jpg"/>
 </div>